 Does the document need to be witnessed and notarized?

-Documents no longer require witnesses.
+Documents executed in Michigan no longer require witnesses.
+Each state has its own laws regarding the need for witnesses.
 Most documents require notarization.
 Please check our “Recording Requirements” link to see which documents require a notary.

 What documents have to be tax certified?